 We return to our very comfortable hotel in San José, birding on the way, for a farewell dinner and a final overnight, before transferring to the airport the next day.
 Overnight Hotel Bougainvillea, San José

 Breakfast before departing for the airport to return home.
-We arrive in London Gatwick on the morning of Day 16 ( Sunday 17 April).
+We arrive in London on the morning of Day 16 ( Sun 18 February).

 Tropical fruits in Costa Rica are exotic, flavourful, delicious and plentiful.
 Virtually all are locally grown, which generally means fruit is ripe and ready to eat.
 At breakfast and other mealtimes you might find bananas, pineapple, watermelon, mango and papaya on offer; please try them!

 Many Costa Rican fruits are not found in Europe, and subject to availability Heatherlea will treat you to some of these as we travel, purchased directly from local sellers, washed and prepared for your delectation.
 Here are some, with local names in italics.

 AVOCADO – but not as you might know it!
 These very large fruits are grown in the lowlands, and are wonderful when ripe and ready to eat.
 Often the outer skin just peels easily away, leaving soft and tender fruit.